RadithSandeepa/useful-websites-and-tools/README.md

 ## 3D Models and Resources
 - [Sketchfab](https://sketchfab.com): A platform for viewing, sharing, and downloading 3D models, including free and paid resources.

+## Just for Fun
+- `edge://surf/`: A secret surfing game in Microsoft Edge — ride waves, avoid krakens, and have fun offline!